 The Great Mohammed

-Though I heard their story I will never completely personally feel the impact of such a thing at this point in my existence.
-Maybe I will in the future if humanity doesn’t change it ways.
+Though I heard their story, I will never completely personally feel the impact of such a thing at this point in my existence.
+Maybe in the future if humanity doesn’t alter it ways.

-I arrived at the hostel and was taken to the room designated for me and my girlfriend.
+I arrived at the hostel and was taken to the room designated for my girlfriend and me.
 It was the cheapest one in the city just to get me through the weekend, three years later it’s one of my fondest memories in recent years.
 As I walk in the room three humans sit up from their beds and turn to the door.
 The odour is stale and strong, no fresh air passes through the room.
-I smile and dip my head as the hostel clerk finishes the welcome orientation.
-I place my rucksack on the bed and thank him, he leaves and now there eyes gazing upon me and my girlfriend.
+I smile and dip my head as the hostel clerk carries out the welcome orientation.
+I place my rucksack on the bed and thank him.
+He leaves and now there eyes gazing upon my girlfriend and me.

-The son and his father spoke no english however the other gentleman knew some mild english.
+The son and his father spoke no English however the other gentleman knew some mild english.
 30 years previous he had studied in Germany as an engineer.
-His first question to me, ‘Why did you bomb my country’.
-As if I personally did and approved it.
+His first question to me, ‘Why did you bomb my country.’
+As if I individually performed and approved it.
 I in no way approve of what happened or in any wars.
 Once we got passed that introduction we had light conversations and laughter over the next few days.
 A bit about our selfs, the universal language of soccer and we were all heading next.
-Young Mohammed sported a pair of Real Madrid sweat pants as if they were his prized possession.
-They would share a cell phone, up to date enough to watch youtube videos.
-Whilst one slept another would be mesmerised and lost in that moment.
+Youthful Mohammed sported a pair of Real Madrid sweat pants as if they were his prized possession.
+They would share a personal cell phone, up to date enough to watch youtube videos.
+Whilst one slept, another would be mesmerised and lost in that moment.
 I remember waking in the night glancing over seeing smiles and laughter, It intrigued me as to what humour really entertained them.
 It’s just nice to see another human smile.
-At no point did they make communication with my girlfriend really as that wasn’t something that was in their custom to do so, we weren’t married and that was different for them.
-They somehow translated my explanation in to the idea we were on a pre marriage honey moon.
+At no point did they make communication with my girlfriend really as that wasn’t something that was in their custom to do so, we weren’t married and that was different for them?
+They somehow translated my sufficient explanation in to the idea we were on a pre marriage honey moon.